CASFRI/CASFRI/README.md

 Another way to define the list of inventory to process and hence the "invList" variable, is to set this variable directly in the config.sh configuration file.
 If it's set there, the TRANSLATED_BY_XXX column in the inventory_metadata.csv will be ignored.

 TRANSLATED_BY_XXX is useful to define a definitive list of inventory to process.
-Setting invList in the config file is useful when some inventories listed in TRANSLATED_BY_XXX fails to process and you want to give them a second try.
+Setting "invList" in the config file is useful when some inventories listed in TRANSLATED_BY_XXX fails to process and you want to give them a second try.

 You can also pass the names of a couple of inventories to process as parameters to most .sh processing scripts.